Mold Removal Tips

 If the fumes affect you too much, hire a professional mold remediator to disinfect the rest of your home.

 Mold removal requires you to be as meticulous as possible.
-After the mud has been washed away, use cleaning pads or a stiff brush to scour each surface.
+After the mold has been washed away, use cleaning pads or a stiff brush to scour each surface.

 You can use a commercial cleaner to scrub moldy surfaces after they’ve been sprayed, but any non-ammonia detergent will work just as well.
 Try a mixture of 1 ½ cups bleach* with a gallon of water for a simple, homemade solution.
 (Update: We no longer recommend using bleach for mold.)